 Garbage: No garbage bins on this trail or at the trailhead.
 Don’t leave anything behind.
 Pack out what you bring in.

 Pets: Dogs are permitted on the trail.
 Pets should remain on a leash.
-Don’t forget to pick up after your pooch and pack it out.
+Don’t forget to pick up after your pooch and pack it out in a smell-proof bag.

 Read more: Friars Nose Lookout Near Sussex, New Brunswick